Car Parking FAQs

-What happens if I lose my permit/proximity card?
+- What happens if I lose my staff card?

 HR issue replacement staff cards and on payment of a £10 charge a replacement card will be provided with your staff details printed on it.
 You can then take this card to the Car Park & Traffic Management Office to have your card activated.

 - What happens if I lose my student card?

 Student Registry issue replacement student cards, and on payment of a £10 charge a replacement card will be provided.
 Your replacement card then needs to be taken to the Car Park Management office to be activated.